Spring Street Presbyterian Church

 Spring Street Presbyterian Church was a Presbyterian church on Spring and Varick Streets, in SoHo, Manhattan, New York City, United States.

-Noted for its abolitionist stance, it was mostly forgotten until 2006, when bodies buried in its cemetery were rediscovered during construction.
+Noted for its abolitionist stance, it was mostly forgotten until 2006 when bodies buried in its cemetery were rediscovered during the construction of The Dominick.

 History

 Founding and leadership under Samuel Hanson Cox

 In the early 19th century, there was no Presbyterian church in what is today SoHo.
-Worshippers either attended the First Presbyterian Church or led prayer in their homes and businesses.
+Worshippers either attended the First Presbyterian Church in Greenwich Village, or led prayer in their homes and businesses.
 One of these, a grocery store or home, owned by Trinity Church, was at the future site of the Spring Street Church.

 In 1807, the site of Spring Street Church was bought by a group of men, which included politicians Henry Rutgers and Samuel Osgood.
 Its cornerstone was placed on July 5, 1810.
 Built with materials from the First Presbyterian Church following its cessation, its construction cost more than $10,000, which indebted the church by the time it opened.
 The church had 176 pews, fifty of which sat in a raised viewing area.
 It was made an official Presbyterian church in 1811 and was renovated in 1818.

 The Spring Street Church's first pastor was Matthew La Rue Perrine, who led the church from October 31, 1811, to 1820.
 He was succeeded by Samuel Hanson Cox, an abolitionist.
 Under his leadership, the church desegregated.
 In 1825, Cox and his followers left the church to move further into Lower Manhattan.
 All but 43 members of the church remained at the original location, and the Presbytery of New York derecognized it as a church.